 - Now, click Next and follow the recommendations.

 - Press Windows + R, type msconfig, and hit Enter.

 - In the System Configuration window, select Boot tab followed by Advanced options...

-However, just in case the issue isn’t resolved yet, you might also want to check if there is a Windows 10 update available.
-Do a virus scan as well as with the latest version of your anti-virus software.
-Get in touch with the audio component manufacturer if needed and see if they can provide an update to solve the issue.
+However, if the issue isn’t resolved, you might also want to check if a Windows 10 update is available.
+Do a virus scan as well as with the latest version of your antivirus software.